jlowe-git/Harris_Lab_R_Resources/R_Training_Module_Harris_Lab.md

 </center>

   &nbsp;

+For later analyses in this tutorial, we will switch to using a practice dataset focused on respiratory health provided by [Mike Marin of the University of British Columbia](https://statslectures.com/r-scripts-datasets).
+This dataset presents information regarding lung capacity, age, smoker status, gender, and more.
+It is a wonderful dataset to apply some ideas health analyses to!

+  &nbsp;

-And the code chunk below demonstrates how to load the data and other relevant packages into the environment:
+The code chunk below demonstrates how to load the data and other relevant packages into the environment:

   &nbsp;